How to Measure by Parts

 • Perhaps it needs to fit in a certain container, so you need to make a specific amount.

-• You only have a limited amount of one of the ingredients.
+• You might only have a limited amount of one of the ingredients.

 • Or maybe it's a favorite recipe and you want to make a large amount.

-Let's say you want to use a 4-ounce amber glass bottle to hold the product you're making.
-You know you want to make no more than four ounces.
+Let's say you want to use a 4-ounce amber glass bottle to hold a liquid product you're making.
+You know you want to make no more than four ounces, because that's all the bottle will hold.

 If there are three ingredients, and one requires "two parts" while the other two are "one part" each, you can see that the total amount you'd make would be "four parts" because 2 + 1 + 1 = 4.